gcptien/ML/README.md

 # ML
 # Machine Learning
-This Repo includes all the Coursera projects I have done.
+This Repo includes all the Coursera courses I have completed.

 ## Subjects
 1. Machine Learning